 Access to an expert WordPress support team, WordPress-specific features, better reliability, etc are the highlights of managed WordPress hosting.

 The underlying infrastructure can be anything like Cloud, VPS, or dedicated servers, based on the provider.
 For example, Kinsta’s managed WordPress service is built on the Google Cloud Platform.

 Since it is a premium service, the price is also on the higher side.

 By now, I hope you have an idea of the different web hosting choices available in front of you.

-If you are a beginner not expecting much traffic to your new site, quality shared hosting is the best place to start.
-Later, as your site outgrow, you can migrate or upgrade to cloud, VPS, or anything that meets your requirements.
+If you are a beginner not expecting much traffic to your new site, a quality shared hosting is the best place to start.
+Later, as your site outgrows, you can upgrade to cloud, VPS, or anything that meets your requirements.

 Otherwise, if you are technically inclined and want to do things by yourself, then go with an unmanaged cloud server and set up things yourself.
 You will learn a lot of sysadmin things in the process.

 Costs of unmanaged cloud instances from Vultr, Linode, and DigitalOcean are on par with many shared hosting plans.